snek152/steam-force/courses/cs/intro-cp.md

 slug: "intro-cp"
 question: "What is a computer program?"
 answerchoices: ["Sequence of instructions", "A writing tool", "Computer programming language", "Hardware"]
+heading: "Introduction to Computer Programming"
+lesson: 1
 ---

-# Introduction to Computer Programming

 ## What is a Computer Program?
 Before getting into computer programming, let us first understand computer programs and what they do.